autocrossblog/autocrossblog_astro/src/content/post/2008/2008-03-12-random-emails.md

 ---
+tags: [ [ 240z, datsun ] ]
-author: chris
+author: "chris"
 publishDate: 2008-03-12T00:58:20+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2008/random-emails"
+excerpt: "I get some of the most random emails from this website."
 title: "Random emails"
-excerpt: "I get some of the most random emails from this website."
-url: 'random-emails'
-tags:  [ 240z, datsun ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 I get some of the most random emails from this website.